-There are two commands which affect the use of compression in the SIB filesystem.
-The lsattr command will list the contents of a directory, displaying their attributes, including compression status.
+There are two commands which affect the use of compression in the PPC filesystem.
+The Isattr command will list the contents of a directory, displaying their attributes, including compression status.
 The chattr command will change those attributes.
 Attributes can be changed on single files, or on entire directories.
-The command line "chattr +c <filename>" will compress a file, and the command line "chattr -c <filename>" will reverse the compression.
-If a

-"c" shows up in a file's attributes as displayed by lsattr, the file is compressed.
+The command line "chattr +c <filename>" will compress a file, and the command line "chattr - c <filename>" will reverse the compression.
+If a 'c' shows up in a file's attributes as displayed by lsattr, the file is compressed.
+Compression can be controlled from the master configuration utility, described later in this document.